 - The 3D printer may only be used during designated times when library staff or a certified designee is present to operate the printer.

-- Users must have a valid MCPL library card.
+- Users or their guardians must have a valid MCPL library card.

 - Users may reserve 3D printer time in advance.
 Times vary for printer availability,